GHabeck/202011_capstone_project/README.md

 Due to limited time we could only start text classification using a recurrent neural network.
 While we were able to set up a RNN, this model overfits on training data and did not yield better results.

 ## Table of Contents
-* __data_preparation.ipynb__: Jupyter lab notebook containing infromation on combining data from different tables and some basic word frequency analyses
+* __data_preparation.ipynb__: Jupyter lab notebook containing infromation on combining data from different tables, some basic word frequency analyses and unsupervised classification of a random subset of reviews
 * __text_features_and_processing.ipynb__: Jupyter lab notebook containing information on tetx processing and analyses of text features
 * __fasttext.ipnyb__: text classification using fasttext and computing word vectors based on the book descriptions and book review texts
 *__sentence_classification.ipynb__: Classification of single sentences